" "

 The National Practitioner Data Bank tracks payouts for medical malpractice claims.
 According to the 2018 data, 96.5 percent claims for medical malpractice are settled out of court.
 Only 3.5 percent are a result of a judgement.
 In 2018 over $4 billion was paid out in settlements, at an average cost of $348,065 per claim.
 This information doesn't include data on patients who were harmed who never file a claim.

-To help you identify if you have been harmed and if you have a potential claim, we must establish that a healthcare provider had a duty of care owed to you, that there was a breach of that duty and that breach caused an injury.
+To help you identify if harm occurred, it must be establish that a healthcare provider had a duty of care owed to you, that there was a breach of that duty and that breach caused an injury.

 Facts about Disclosure Laws